 Q Have you considered erosion and the marine environment?

 A There’s no doubt the coastal river system is a dynamic environment and that any number of factors contribute to movements of mud, sand, silt and soil as well as erosion of the shoreline.
-Studies by the Australian Maritime College show that smaller boats travelling at faster speeds of 20 knots or so cause lower energy wash, which produces less impact upon the shoreline.
+Studies by the Australian Maritime College show that smaller boats travelling at speeds faster than 20 knots or so cause lower energy wash, which produces less impact upon the shoreline.
 This is the reason why we implemented the trial of 40 knots for smaller boats / 6 knots for larger boats, to specifically target the problem of damaging wash.

 Q Have you considered potential noise impacts?

 A Nuisance noise from power boat sport is already addressed by environmental legislation and should not be confused with speed limits that are set under marine safety legislation.
 Any questions about noise from jet skis or other forms of power boat sport should be directed to the City of Gold Coast.
 More information about noise from boats and jet skis can be found on the City’s website here http://www.goldcoast.qld.gov.au/report-a-problem-noise-42558.html

 Q When will the trial end?